[Original version May 2, 2017; updated April 11, 2019]

 - Department of Defense at Trump Tower: The Department of Defense has followed its standard practice of setting up a separate headquarters near the President’s private residence—in this case also in Trump Tower.
 The Department rented space near President Barack Obama’s Chicago home and rented a secure trailer near President George Bush’s ranch, but the sums of money involved in the Trump Tower rental are substantially larger.
 The Department of Defense apparently had a $2.39 million lease to rent space in Trump Tower from April 2017 through September 2018.
 The status of the headquarters after September 2018 has not been publicly reported.
 (The Wall Street Journal obtained the redacted lease, which does not reveal the owner’s name, through a Freedom of Information Act request.
 In a letter to Representative Jackie Speier, a Defense Department official claimed that the unit is privately owned and that the rental transaction would not benefit President Trump.
 The $130,000 monthly rental price tag is well above the most expensive recent listings at Trump Tower.)

-- Trips to Mar-a-Lago and other Trump Properties: As of December 10, 2018, President Trump had spent 218 days at properties owned by the Trump Organization, with the bulk of that time at the Trump National Golf Club in Bedminster (71 days) and Mar-a-Lago resort in Florida (78 days).
-(Visits also tracked here).
+- Trips to Mar-a-Lago and other Trump Properties: As of March 31, 2019, President Trump had spent 235 days at properties owned by the Trump Organization, with the bulk of that time at the Trump National Golf Club in Bedminster (71 days) and Mar-a-Lago resort in Florida (94 days).
+(Visits also tracked here.)
 On these visits, the Secret Service must pay the Trump Organization directly for any costs related to protecting the president.
-In fact, expense forms show that the Secret Service spent $63,700 at the Mar-a-Lago between February and April 2017 alone.
+In fact, a Government Accountability Office report concluded that the Secret Service paid about $60,000 to the Mar-a-Lago resort for four trips between February and March 2017 alone (out of a total cost to the government of $13.6 million).
+Based on this figure, the Washington Post estimates that the government had spent a total of nearly $370,000 at Mar-a-Lago itself as of February 2019.
+The Secret Service, however, appears primarily to spend money at third-party companies, such as tent and fencing suppliers, when supporting Mar-a-Lago visits.

 - Trump Properties Abroad: If President Trump or his immediate family travel abroad and choose to stay at a Trump property, the U.S. government will pay the Trump Organization to rent space for the Secret Service and any additional necessary support.
 For example, the State Department paid at least $60,000 to the Trump Organization’s golf resort in Scotland when President Trump stayed there in July 2018.
 (An attorney for the Trump Organization said that the resort charged the rooms at cost, receiving no profits from the stay, and sources differ slightly on the exact amount paid—see here, here, and here.)
 Similarly, the State Department paid $15,000 for 19 rooms at the Trump hotel in Vancouver when Donald Jr., Eric, and Tiffany Trump attended an opening ceremony there in February 2017.
 (This amount does not include undisclosed Secret Service expenses for the trip.)